AdguardTeam/AdGuardDNSClient/README.md

 ### <a href="#conf-file" id="conf-file" name="conf-file">File</a>

 The YAML configuration file is described in the [`doc/configuration.md`] file, and there is also a sample configuration file `config.dist.yaml`.
 Some configuration parameters can also be overridden using the environment, see [`doc/environment.md`].

 [`doc/configuration.md`]: doc/configuration.md
 [`doc/environment.md`]:   doc/environment.md

 ## <a href="#exit-codes" id="exit-codes" name="exit-codes">Exit codes</a>

-There are a few different error codes that may appear under different error conditions:
+There are a few different exit codes that may appear under different error conditions:

 - `0`: Successfully finished and exited, no errors.